Generations Allocation Reservation

 Sign your legal documents and fund

-The only difference is that we will always give you a minimum allocation amount based on your reservation.
+The only difference is that we now expect to give you a minimum allocation amount based on your reservation rather than leaving it up in the air, guessing how much you might want to invest, or excluding you if we are oversubscribed.

 What happens if I pass on a particular investment?

-There are no legal or economic consequences, but you may lose the remainder of your reserved allocation and may not be invited to participate in future Glencrest opportunities.
+There are no legal or economic consequences, but you may then lose the remainder of your reserved allocation and there is some chance you will not be invited to participate in future Glencrest opportunities.
 We will always be open to discussing your individual circumstances and reasoning, but do want you to consider the reservation a serious commitment.

 Can I invest more than I’ve reserved into an individual deal?